MaterializeInc/materialize/src/lowertest/README.md

 ### 3. Feeding in syntax extensions

-If you don't need to extend or override the syntax, give a `&mut GenericTestDeserializationContext::default()`.
+If you don't need to extend or override the syntax, call either `deserialize_generic` or `deserialize_optional_generic`.

 Otherwise, see ["Extending the syntax"](#extending-the-syntax).